Tongue and lips logo: Accolades

 The Sticky Fingers album was the first to feature the logo on the record label for Rolling Stones Records and on the inside cover.
 The logo was part of a package that, in 2003, VH1 named the "No. 1 Greatest Album Cover" of all time.

 Usage and merchandise

-The use of the logo has gone far beyond its original use on an album cover, record label and a tour poster, it has become the band's logo.
-It is now used widely on most of the Rolling Stones' merchandise, including t-shirts, sweatshirts, socks, coasters, luggage tags, whisky flasks, belts, baseball caps, credit cards etc. The logo has even been used on the band's aircraft for their concerts tours.
+The use of the logo has gone far beyond its original use on an album cover, record label, and tour poster; it has become the logo of the band itself, being widely used on Rolling Stones merchandise including, but not limited to, T-shirts, sweatshirts, socks, coasters, luggage tags, whisky flasks, belts, baseball caps, and credit cards.
+The logo has even been used on the band's aircraft for their concerts tours.
 The logo has been used on all post-1970 Rolling Stones releases, both on Rolling Stones Records since 1970 and when the band signed to Virgin Records.
-In 2022, the logo was created in LEGO for the LEGO Art theme, as part of the band's 60th anniversary.
+In 2017, Remi Matsuo designed a variation of the logo for merchandise sold as part of a collaboration between the Rolling Stones and her band Glim Spanky.
+In 2022, the logo was created in Lego for the Lego Art theme, as part of the band's 60th anniversary.